wikimedia/WikiContrib/frontend/WikiContrib-Frontend/Install-linux.md

 sudo apt-get install nodejs
 sudo apt-get install npm
 ```
 You have installed npm successfully.
-You can check the verison of npm with the command `npm -v`
+You can check the version of npm with the command `npm -v`

 ## Install the requirements.